Rajnanchari/Devops-Srinivas/GIt.md

 git --version : it gives the version of the git

-git config --global user.name "Bhanu" : to change username or to give username
+git config --global user.name "Raj" : to change username or to give username

 git config --global user.email "rajkumarnabchart@gmail.com" : to change email id or to give email id